gzm55/ansible-local-ansible-config-role/README.md

 `config_key` (optionl) could be:
 - unset (default), for dependencies
-- a string of a config key in the form of "section.key"
+- a string of a config key in the form of "section/key"
 - a list of strings of config keys

 Dependencies